juji-io/datalevin/planner.md

 are the unique integer IDs of each entity class.
 The value of each entity class contains the following information:

-* `aids`, the map of attribute ids that define the entity class, to the corresponding count of occurrences of the attribute
+* `aids`, the set of attribute ids that define the entity class
-* `eids`, the integer ids of the entities belonging to the entity class, represented as a bitmap.
+* `eids`, entities ids belonging to the entity class, represented as a bitmap.
-* `links`, Entity classes are linked by `:db.type/ref` attributes, here we store the destination entity classes reachable by this entity class, the corresponding linking attributes and number of occurrences.
+* `refs`, the `:db.type/ref`destination entity classes, and corresponding entity ids and attribute ids, stored in a sparse integer list.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
 It is loaded into memory at system initialization.
 The index is built and kept up to date